 As with all payday loans, you should approach borrowing with extreme caution.
 Idaho law doesn’t specify how high the interest and financing fees can get, so when you are offered a loan contract, be sure you read how much the total loan will cost you.

-A lender may not charge any addition fee and may not charge a fee for the 60-day repayment plan.
+A lender may not charge any additional fees and may not charge a fee for a 60-day repayment plan.

 Lenders have different requirements for who can apply for a loan, but this is the general information you’ll need.

-If you don’t want to take out a new loan, you may want to look into the Idaho Foodbank, 2-1-1 Idaho CareLine, Information and Referral- Boise (Westgate) Office or other area-specific programs.
+Depending on your financial situation, you could be eligible for free assistance from your local government.
+You may want to look into the Idaho Food Bank, 2-1-1 Idaho CareLine, Information and Referral- Boise (Westgate) Office or other area-specific programs.
 These can get you the help you need without pushing you further into debt.